Singapore Standard 578: Use and Maintenance of portable fire extinguishers

-1. Extinguishers have to be serviced once a year by a competent technician of a workshop approved by the authorities.
+1. Extinguishers have to be serviced once a year by a competent technician of a workshop approved by the Authority.

 Source: SS 578: 2019 10.1.4

 If you need your extinguishers to be maintained, do contact us for a free quotation with no obligations.

 2. Extinguishers have to be inspected by owner at least once a month